Liquid Gold: Celebrating World Human Milk Donation Day

 How You Can Be Part of the Movement

-3. Become a Donor: If you are a lactating mother with a healthy surplus, contact a local Comprehensive Lactation Management Centre (CLMC) or milk bank.
-A simple screening process could lead to you saving a life.
+If you are a lactating mother with a healthy milk surplus, you can contact your nearest Comprehensive Lactation Management Centre (CLMC) or human milk bank.
+A simple screening process could help provide life-saving nutrition to premature and critically ill babies.A Gift of Life

 Every ounce donated is a testament to human generosity.
-On this World Human Milk Donation Day, we salute the donors, the healthcare professionals, and the innovators working to make human milk accessible to every infant in need.
+On this World Human Milk Donation Day, we salute the donors, the healthcare professionals and the innovators working to make human milk accessible to every infant in need.

 Because when we share milk, we share life.

-Author: Lavannya Raste
+Author: Ms. Lavannya Raste

-Lactation Management
+Lactation consultant